omarazzawi/choose-your-perfume/README.md

     - The video used on the Home page are from pexels open Source [perxels] (https://www.pexels.com/) by Mikhail Nilov.
     - The photos used on the Home page cards by me.
     - The photos used on the history page are from pexels open Source [perxels] (https://www.pexels.com/) by Behrouz Alimardani and Anna Shvets.

+- #### Read me file

+There are  a lot of deployments on readme file,z it's a personal mistake, I thought that I'm going to just save it not commit it so when I was editing I didn't realize that I was technically deploying the readme file.

+- #### Thanks

+Thank you to everybody help me get this project to the lights, Code Institute, my mentor,the photographers who donating their photos, videos